-What type of fire extinguisher is labeled for Class A fires?
+What type is labeled for Class A fires?

-The Air Pressurized Water (APW) Fire Extinguisher is labeled a Class A fire extinguisher.
-Water is one of the most commonly used extinguishing agents for fires involving ordinary combustibles.
+The Air Pressurized Water (APW) is labeled a Class A extinguisher.
+It contains water which is one of the most commonly used extinguishing agents for fires involving ordinary combustibles.

-The APW fire extinguisher can be recognized by its large silver container.
-The fire extinguisher stands about three feet in height and weighs about 25 lbs. when full.
+They can be recognized by their large silver container.
+They stand about three feet in height and weigh about 25 lbs. when full.

 What are the components in an APW fire extinguisher?